gerbera/gerbera/doc/install.rst

 ~~~~~~
 .. index:: Debian Linux

-Gerbera is included in Buster_ and Sid_.
+Gerbera is included in Debian by most likely outdated.

 .. code-block:: sh